Our Adventure begins and we go motorhome wild camping in Belgium… which doesn’t end as well as we’d hoped.

 Motorhome wild camping in Belgium – legal or not?

 I searched for ages to find the rules about wild camping in a Motorhome in Belgium.
-Some sites say it’s ‘strictly illegal’, whilst others say it’s tolerated.
+Some sites say it’s ‘strictly illegal’, whilst others say it’s tolerated, the same as wild camping in a motorhome in France is.
 I could not find a single official website which could give me a definitive answer- which I say means don’t do it unless you’re happy to accept a huge fine!